Azure/app-service-linux-docs/AzWebAppUP/runtime_detection.md

 ## ASP .NET and .NET Core detection logic

-ASP.NET and .NET Core detection is done by looking for the existence of `*.csproj` in the current working directory.
+ASP .NET and .NET Core detection is done by looking for the existence of `*.csproj` in the current working directory.

 ## Manual runtime definition